-As a result, signal changes don’t occur immediately after assignment but are instead scheduled to occur at some point in the future.
+As a result, changes to our signals don’t occur immediately after assignment but are instead scheduled to occur at some point in the future.

 Normally, the signals update their value at the end of a simulation cycle.
 This refers to the time it takes the simulator to execute all of the code for a given time step.

 To better demonstrate the way scheduled assignment works, let’s again consider the simple dual flip flop circuit.

-When a rising edge if detected, the simulator firstly executes the statement to update DFF1.
+When a rising edge is detected, the simulator firstly executes the statement to update DFF1.
 Once this line has been executed, an update to the output of DFF1 is scheduled to happen.